 Gold is seen as the traditional option for jewellery.
 Most cultures see gold as a precious material to be coveted and admire, just think of sporting medals – everyone aims for gold!
 Alchemists of the middle ages dreamt of transforming base metals into gold; kings and emperors fought over it; the ancient Egyptians reserved it only for Kings – no other metal has transfixed and inspired us as much as gold.

 Its chemical symbol, Au, is short for the Latin word for gold, ‘Aurum’, which literally means ‘Glowing Dawn’.
 This is appropriate as gold in its natural form is yellow in colour.
-It looks like the image above when it is mined.

 I hear countless myths and misconceptions about gold, which I hope to put to bed in this blog.
 Read to on to shed light on the facts about this fascinating precious metal to help you make an informed decision that is right for the look you want at a cost that is comfortable for you.

 9 or 18ct?
 375, 750?
 What does it all mean?

 First and foremost, let’s look at the makeup of gold used in jewellery in the UK.
 When you buy gold jewellery, it is not pure gold.
 You’ll notice that there are different carats available and that these come with widely varying price tags!
 Jewellers discuss the quality of the gold by discussing it terms of 24 parts or carats – shortened to ct, so for example 18ct or 9ct.
 Pure gold, or 24ct gold, is very soft and not deemed suitable for jewellery.
 Greater durability is achieved by mixing 24ct gold with other metals to form an alloy.
 This is also how different coloured golds are created, as depicted in the image above.
 The colour differences are subtle and can only best be understood by comparing them side by side in the flesh.